Incredible Charts Education offers a wide range of resources for DIY traders and investors.

 What is Technical Analysis?

-Technical analysis is the study of price and volume behavior in financial markets in order to anticipate their future performance.
+Technical analysis is the study of price and volume behavior in financial markets in order to anticipate future performance.
 This is done through applying indicators to stock charts in order to highlight particular aspects and help with analysis.

 Technical analysis is founded on three basic tenets from Dow Theory, underpinned by the concept of support and resistance.